 You are a bit ashamed that she is the way she is because it reminds you of the way you have been in the presence of a company in the heyday of when you were married, shamelessly criticizing your husband in front of friends, flaunting your boss lady status.
 You have judgments that she is being a bit arrogant but you accept this because you know that you’ve acted this way many times, especially when a new guest comes in the picture and you want to be the showrunner of the scene.
 You know that Viviany is your mirror darkly and you give grace to this very uncomfortable moment.
 Still, you feel a wave of energy being sucked out of you.

 She’s an energy vampire.

-You notice your own judgements of her getting in the way of embracing the miracle moment of the present perfect.
+You notice your own judgments of her getting in the way of embracing the miracle moment of the present perfect.
 It’s a miracle because two Christian women, who are both divorced, are now the welcomed guest inside the home of a Muslim family, getting the royal treatment from the entire family.
-You meet all their sons, their daughters, and Viviany has a kind of charasma that just creates more engagement and conversation while the rest of the famiy, including you, are more in the background listening and being in silence.
+You meet all their sons, their daughters, and Viviany has a kind of charisma that just creates more engagement and conversation while the rest of the family, including you, are more in the background listening and being in silence.

 You are now comfortable with being in the silence.

 There is a slight wonder and awe to just being in the moment.

 The oldest son insists that you and Viviany visit their home only a few minutes drive away to see his newborn son—their firstborn.

 On the way to the eldest son’s home where their firstborn son is sleeping, you notice that the roads are roughshod, mostly still unpaved, but the land is there, and the bricks of the foundations are laid in concrete.